svn2github/glscene/trunk/Source/external/Bass_readme.txt

-  BASS 1.6a Multimedia Library
+BASS 2.4.10
+Copyright (c) 1999-2013 Un4seen Developments Ltd. All rights reserved.
   -----------------------------
-  (c) 1999-2002 Ian Luck.
-  Please report bugs/suggestions/etc... to bass@un4seen.com

   Questions, suggestions, etc. regarding the Delphi API can be sent to magicrt@hotmail.com